aolunuga/opproject/readme_open.txt

 =======================================

 Welcome to the most current release of the Onepoint Project Open Edition.
-This package contains the Web application archive (WAR) of Onepoint Project 06.1 together with a short user tutorial.
+This package contains the Web application archive (WAR) of Onepoint Project 07 BETA together with a short user tutorial.

 Please note that all installation steps in this document assume that you are